 If you do start a new item include all relevant information.
 This includes the version of Korora and the Desktop Environment you are using.
 If the problem concerns a hardware issue include the model of the hardware.
 Also mention any changes you have made to the system such as drivers installed.
 If you want to add output from a command or log and it is more than 10 lines please use a paste service such as fpaste.
 Fpaste is included in Korora, see

 man fpaste for details.
 See below for adding links to Engage.
 For adding a few lines of output see Text Boxes below.

 Next detail the issue, specifically the steps needed to recreate it.
 Also mention what you have tried so far.
 If you used a guide from another site please provide a link to that guide.

 There is a link to the Engage Syntax in the introduction on the Engage page.
 There is also a question mark above reply box that links to the information.
 However here are a couple of items that are used regularly.

 While there are a number of ways to add a link, simple links can be made by enclosing the url in greater than and less than symbols.
 E.g.

-When posting small test outputs please use text boxes.
+When posting small text outputs please use text boxes.
 Text in text boxes will be properly formatted and easier to read.
-Note for large amounts of text use a paste service such as fpaste.
+Note for larger amounts of text, more than 10 or so lines, use a paste service such as fpaste.
 To create a text box open and close it with 3 x backticks, E.g.